Radu D. Rosetti: Early years

+Social revolt

 Rosetti's first contacts with literary life include his attending, in 1889, the funeral of Romania's national poet, Mihai Eminescu.
 In later life, he validated the claim that Eminescu had been murdered by a fellow inmate, suggesting gross negligence by his attending physician, Alexandru A. Suțu; Rosetti noted seeing a fresh wound on Eminescu's body.
 Initially raised by his maternal grandmother, he was then sent to various schools, and in 1890 was studying at Andrei Șaguna High School in Brașov, then under Austro-Hungarian rule.
 He was passionate about the city, where he also learned to speak Hungarian "by necessity".
 It was here that he met poet Ștefan Octavian Iosif, together with whom he put out the hectographed magazine Păcăleandru.
-Rosetti's first published poem, appeared in Duminica jounral in 1890, and was inspired by his grandmother's death.
+Rosetti's first published poem, appeared in Duminica journal in 1890, and was inspired by his grandmother's death.
 He recalled that his first-ever volume of poetry also came out that year—but noted that there was no merit to this contribution, rating it a "grave mistake".

 Stubborn and rebelling against the prison-like conditions in boarding schools, Rosetti was then placed under private tutors, but did not manage to complete his studies.
 Reputedly, it was during these years that he first met Caragiale, who (despite being formally uneducated) worked as a teacher of Romanian history at one of the schools attended by young Rosetti.
 As Rosetti recalls, his unorthodox mentor would encourage his students not to snitch on each other, and, on one occasion, took them out of class so that they could listen to a song thrush.
 Philologist Sebastian Drăgulănescu believes that Caragialesque mannerisms found their way into Rosetti's prose, which preserved a form of "detached irony".
 He was saluted by Caragiale as Romania's second-greatest writer, after Caragiale himself.
 Later, Rosetti found out that this was a prank: Caragiale would pay that same compliment to other writers in his circle.